felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 ### What the shift does

-The **shift** value changes the diffusion behavior in a way that can affect:
+The **shift** value modifies the noise schedule used during the diffusion process.
+In practice, it changes how the sampler traverses the denoising trajectory between pure noise and the final image or video.

+Because the model was trained with a specific noise distribution, changing the shift alters how closely inference follows that training distribution.
+Depending on the model, this can affect:

 - stability
 - style
 - motion character
 - overall generation feel

+> PS: Different models are often trained with different expected shift values, so using the recommended setting is usually important for achieving the intended results.

 ### Where to place it